quent043/stake-vote/README.md

 This project solves Part2 using a Hardhat project.
 It comes with a test file testing the deployment and all workflows.
+I assumed the surveys provided only 2 choices.

 You can run it using: